murrayo/yape/README.md

 Yet Another pButtons Extractor 2

-Second revision.
+Second revision of the original yape.
 Complete rewrite based on the ideas and lessons learned of the first one.
-And yes, this is currently heavily in the alpha stage.
-Use at your own risk.
+Still in development, but mostly in a usable from now.
+Use at your own risk and if you find any issues, please feel free to file it [here](https://github.com/murrayo/yape/issues).

 The goals for the rewrite are: